WilyWren2/ReactNativeAxaMobileSdk/README.md

 - completionBlock is a function expecting a BOOL completed, and an errorString

 Successful execution of the method will have completed as YES and errorString as an empty string.
-In case of failure the completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.

 ```
 var screenName = "My custom Screen";
 var imageQuality = CAMAA_SCREENSHOT_QUALITY_MEDIUM;

 AXASDK.sendScreenShot(screenName, imageQuality, (completed, errorString) => {
     if (completed) {
         // everything is fine